 Alternatively, you can freeze this turkey gravy without drippings in a freezer-safe container for up to 2 months.
 Thaw overnight in the fridge before reheating.

 Typically, the ratio is 1 tablespoon of flour for every 1 cup of liquid.
 That said, you can adjust the consistency of this easy gravy recipe by using a different ratio.

 To make perfect Thanksgiving gravy, you’ll want to make sure your roux cooks a bit before you add the stock.
-And once it’s time to add the stock, do so slowly and whisk the whole time—this is what keeps your gravy from getting lumpy!
-Be patient and let the gravy cook and thicken, and always remember that if you’re not happy with the taste, you can add any seasonings you like!
+Once it’s time to add the stock, do so slowly and whisk the whole time—this is what keeps your gravy from getting lumpy!
+Be patient, and let the gravy cook and thicken, and always remember that if you’re not happy with the taste, you can add any seasonings you like!
 Soy sauce and Worcestershire sauce are great for adding umami flavor.